microsoft/mttl/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Privacy
-Your privacy is important to us.
-[Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) explains the personal data Microsoft processes, how Microsoft processes it, and for what purposes.

 ## Trademarks